AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50949-the-price-filter-in-advanced-search-does-not-return-proper-results-when-used-along-the-sku-filter.md

 title: 'ACSD-50949: The price filter in advanced search does not return proper results when used along with the SKU filter'
 description: Apply the ACSD-50949 patch to fix the Adobe Commerce issue where the price filter in advanced search does not return proper results when used along with the SKU filter.
 ---
-# ACSD-50949: Price filter in advanced search not returning proper results when used with SKU filter
+# ACSD-50949: Price filter in advanced search is not returning proper results when used with SKU filter

 The ACSD-50949 patch fixes the issue where the price filter in advanced search does not return proper results when used along with the SKU filter.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
 The patch ID is ACSD-50949.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.